pineboat/pineboat.github.io/content/post/shatter-impostor-syndrome-boost-confidence.md

-+++
+---
-author = "vijayabharathib"
+author: "vijayabharathib"
-date = "2017-09-07T22:28:21+05:30"
+date: "2017-09-07T22:28:21+05:30"
-publishdate = "2017-09-07T22:28:21+05:30"
+publishdate: "2017-09-07T22:28:21+05:30"
-subtitle = "Everyone faces their impostor self once in a while.
+subtitle: "Everyone faces their impostor self once in a while.
 Especially when you know how much you don't know.
 One way to fight against the syndrome is to recognize what you do know.
+To realize you are becoming better."
+tags: ["Learning","Impostor Syndrome","Code Refactoring"]
+categories: ["Self Help"]
-To realize you are becoming better." tags = ["Learning","Impostor Syndrome","Code Refactoring"] title = "How to Shatter Impostor Syndrome and Boost Confidence" draft = false image = "/img/003_impostor_syndrome/impostor_compressed.jpg" image_alt = "Man in shadow" image_credit="cc photo https://unsplash.com/@sergiunista"
+title: "How to Shatter Impostor Syndrome and Boost Confidence"
-+++
+draft: false
+image: "/img/003_impostor_syndrome/impostor_compressed.jpg"
+image_alt: "Man in shadow"
+image_credit:"cc photo https://unsplash.com/@sergiunista"
+---

 Have you ever tried refactoring your own code that was a year or two old?
 I had to.
 And the results were not just better code base.
 The refactoring also showed me what have I learned.